AI-generated

 • Procedural Issues: N/A

-• Substantive Issues: Whether the stay order issued by the rehabilitation court (RTC Branch 24) in corporate rehabilitation proceedings covers criminal charges for violation of Section 28(h) of Republic Act No. 8282 (SSS Law) and Article 315 of the Revised Penal Code (Estafa) filed against individual corporate officers.
+• Substantive Issues: Whether the stay order issued by the rehabilitation court covers criminal charges for violation of the SSS Law and Estafa filed against the corporate officers.

 Ruling